crcresearch/ndcmsT3/docs/new_user/quick_start.md

 - crcfe01.crc.nd.edu (2 12 core Intel(R) Haswell processors with 256 GB RAM)
 - crcfe02.crc.nd.edu (2 12 core Intel(R) Haswell processors with 256 GB RAM)

-> [!WARNING]
+!!! warning
-> Front-Ends are NOT for large long running (\>1hr) jobs.
+    Front-Ends are NOT for large long running (>1hr) jobs.
 For such jobs please using the queuing system and compute nodes.
 Any long running on a public front end machine may be killed.

 To see how to connect to a front end from your favorite OS, see `connecting_to_crc`.